Botox Clinic & Anti-Wrinkle Injections in Glasgow

 The Botox treatment takes around 15 minutes.
 After the treatment the area may be slightly red and swollen, however you can resume normal activities and drive yourself home or return to work immediately after the treatment.

-It uisually takes 5-10 days before you notice the effects.
+It usually takes 5-10 days before you notice the effects.
 The results typically last for 3-4 months or longer (up to about a year after several repeated treatments).

-The procedure can sometimes be performed on the same day, but for those new to the procedure or that have medical issues, a “cooling-off period” is generally recommended, followed by another scheduled appointment.
+The facial aesthetics procedure is usually performed on the same day, but for those new to the procedure or that have medical issues, a “cooling-off period” is generally recommended, followed by another scheduled appointment.

 See HERE